What is a Federally Qualified Health Center (FQHC)?

 We welcome patients of all age groups.

-No, we accept insurance or charge patients a sliding scale fee based on their income.
+No, we accept insurance or charge patients a sliding scale fee based on their income and family size.
 Patient fees are important to supporting the health center.
 However, no one is turned away due to their inability to pay.
+Click here for more info

 Yes, our benefit enrollment counselors can assist with enrollment in NJ Family Care (Medicaid) and qualified plans offered in the marketplace created through the Affordable Care Act.

 Please notify us of any changes in your insurance status.
 If you lose your insurance, we may be able to help you find new insurance.
-Patients without insurance are charged a sliding scale fee based on their ability to pay.
+Zufall Health also has a sliding fee discount program to ensure affordable access to all services.
+Fees are based on services received and can be adjusted based on your income and family size.
+Click here for more info

 In choosing Zufall as your medical home, you are encouraged to visit the same site and establish relationships with providers and staff.
 By getting to know you, we can provide better care and enhance your patient experience.
 However, you are free to visit any of our sites where your medical records are always available.